MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 The Azure Information Protection team regularly updates the Azure Information Protection client for fixes and new functionality.
 The client is included in the Microsoft Update Catalog (category: **Azure Information Protection**) and you can always download the latest version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 Use the following information to see what’s new or changed in a release.
 The most current release is listed first.
 Versions before General Availability are not listed.

-In addition to the current release, there is now a **preview** version of the Azure Information Protection client that you can only download from the Microsoft Download Center.
-It offers the same functionality as the Rights Management sharing application for Windows, with right-click options from File Explorer and a viewer for protected files.
-For more information, see the [blog post announcement](https://blogs.technet.microsoft.com/enterprisemobility/2016/12/07/azure-information-protection-december-preview-now-available/) and preliminary documentation: [Azure Information Protection user guide](client-user-guide.md).

 > [!NOTE]
 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, first check that it is not a problem with the latest release.